MIC-DKFZ/nnDetection/README.md

 ```

 ### Inference
-After running all fold it is time to collect the models and creat a unified inference plan.
+After running all folds it is time to collect the models and creat a unified inference plan.
 The following command will copy all the models and predictions per fold and by adding the `sweep` options the empiricaly hyperparameter optimization across all fold can be started.
 This will generate a unified plan for all models which will be used during inference.